-In the wake of the energy and cost-of-living crises, we must continue to find ways to help residents avoid getting into financial difficulties due to increased rent or mortgage payments or other household costs.
-It is our aspiration to provide a Healthy Housing Hub which would work in partnership with voluntary, community and faith partners to join up advice offer across Barnsley.
+Provide Support and Advice and Ensure Community Engagement - In the wake of the Energy and Cost of Living crises, we must continue to find ways to help residents avoid getting into financial difficulties due to increased rent/mortgage payments and/or other household costs.
+It is our aspiration to provide a Healthy Housing

-Providing a one stop Healthy Housing Hub would bring together all aspects of advice, information, and guidance, using a hub and spoke model and offering the benefits of a home improvement agency to all Barnsley residents.
+Hub which would work in partnership with voluntary, community and faith partners to join up advice offer across Barnsley.
+Providing a one stop healthy housing hub would bring together all aspects of advice, information, and guidance, using a hub and spoke model and offering the benefits of a home improvement agency to all Barnsley residents.
 The focus would be on early intervention and prevention, promoting independence at home, reducing pressure on health and social care and preventing hospital re-admissions.
-This will include working in partnership with Berneslai Homes, Citizens Advice, other social housing providers, private landlords and the voluntary sector to provide advice and support to tenants in areas such as housing options, warm homes, advice on home improvements and adaptations, financial and digital inclusion, and support to improve employment prospects.
+This will include working in partnership with Berneslai Homes, citizens advice, other social housing providers, private landlords and the voluntary sector to provide advice and support to tenants in areas such as housing options, warm homes, advice on home improvements and adaptations, financial and digital inclusion, and support to improve employment prospects.
 This may also include a trusted trader list and access to financial support such as Home Appreciation Loans.

-We also want to make sure that our residents have more control over the decisions that affect them, and we will build on our existing neighbourhood management models, across tenure, to improve opportunities for tenants and residents to have their say on housing matters across the borough.
+We also want to make sure that Barnsley's residents have more control over the decisions that affect them, and we will build on our existing neighbourhood management models, across tenure, to improve opportunities for tenants and residents to have their say on housing matters across the borough.